Starbuck7410/Clit/README.md

 link, tweet ID, link ID - Opens a link from the selected tweet

+logout - logs out so you can switch account

 ### Other:

 Fixing broken commands and formatting

+adding multiple accounts

 making sure the readme doesn't look like a 5 year old wrote it (will come near the end of the project though)